denten-books/plain-text/main.md

 relevant to our discussion on surface reading.
 To the extent that control codes are legible to the interpreter, they are also open to "abuse and circumvention."
 For this reason, encryption plays a key part in the smart contracts system.
-Once intertwined, data and control are encrypted to prevent "unauthorized access."
-This brings us to the glaring problem at the very heart of the smart contract idea.
-In the Western legal tradition, contracts by their very nature must involve explicit consent.
+Once intertwined, data and control must be encrypted to prevent "unauthorized access."
+This brings us to the glaring problem at the very heart of the smart contract implementation.
+The spirit of contractual law by its very nature demands explicit consent.
 In the language of English common law, contracts involve promises as "manifestation of intention," which "adopt an external or objective standard for interpreting conduct [@american_law_institute_restatement_1973, §1-2.]"
+The key words in this passage are "external," "objective" and "interpretation."

-Smart contracts as defined in much of the patent literature on implementation, rely on encrypted---that is not human-legible---forms of (usually tacit) agreement.
-The idea of encrypted consent stands in start opposition to the spirit of contract law, based on mutual, explicit, and uncoerced consent.
-Even when the encrypted, internalized forms of control are accompanied by a written explanation (a "Terms of Service" document, for example) the user must trust that any such external, objective, and legible terms of service correspond to their internal, encrypted, and purposefully illegible implementations.
+By contrast, smart contracts, as described in the patent archive, must rely on encrypted---that is not human-legible---forms of tacit compliance: neither external, objective, nor available for interpretation.
+The idea of encrypted consent stands in stark opposition to a tradition of contract law that relies on models of consent that involve expressed, mutual, explicit, and uncoerced forms of acquiescence.
+Even if smart contracts were to be accompanied by legible documentation (as Terms of Service, for example), the device user would be compelled to blindly trust in the correspondence between the expressed letter and the implicit mechanism of the document---the implementation still enacted beyond scrutiny, as hidden, encrypted, and purposefully illegible script.

 Moreover, the Digital Millennium Copyright Act (DMCA) stipulates that "no person shall circumvent a technological measure that effectively controls